yczeng/hackernews-newsfeed/README.md

 # Convert Facebook newsfeed to Hacker News!
-Are you sick of your ad-ridden Facebook newsfeed?
-Are you sick of wasting your time on click bait?
-Or being creeped out by Facebook knowing your search history?
+Are you sick of your ad-ridden Facebook newsfeed or wasting your time on click-bait?

-Look no further! hackernews-newsfeed converts your Facebook newsfeed into Hacker News!
-So that you can waste time AND feel productive!
+hackernews-newsfeed converts your Facebook newsfeed into Hacker News!
+So that you can waste time on click-bait AND feel good about yourself!

 <center>
 <img src="screenshot.png" width="60%">